can3p/can3p.github.io/_posts/2018-05-31-on-writing-common-lisp-blog-client.md

 ```

 Setting timezone doesn't have any special meaning there, it's just
 some stable values that allows us to compare timestamps.
-Threshold is
+The threshold
-there to filter out small inconsitencies between time stamps.
+is there to filter out small inconsistencies between time stamps.

 After this was done I had a clear way to get posts to merge and it
 appeared to be an interesting exercise!
 Fundamentally speaking there
-are two parts: first we need to map all the fields supported by client
+are two parts: first, we need to map all the fields supported by the
-to the fields in a raw response, and second we need to take post body
+client to the fields in a raw response, and second, we need to take
-from the response which happens to be html most of the time and
+post body from the response which happens to be html most of the time
-convert it into markdown.
+and convert it into markdown.

 ### Fields

 Livejournal API is really thought through for it's age and has a lot
 of decisions make it handy for the clients.
 One example is a changelog
 provided by `syncitems` call.
 The other one is that although it's not
-REST or anything alike original authors already thought about antities
+REST or anything alike original authors already thought about entities
 and it appeared that fetch api returns more or less the same structure
 that post api accepts.
 More or less means that main fields are on the
-same places, however reading entity returns more data and most of it
+same places, however, reading entity returns more data and most of it
 was added much later and is not documented anyhow.
 Another important
-bit that whenever field contains non latin characters it's accepted as
+bit that whenever field contains non-latin characters it's accepted as
 is for posting but is returned encoded in base64.

 I didn't know or care about this similarity when I wrote posting part
-and dind't spot it right away when I did reading part and that led to
+and didn't spot it right away when I did reading part and that led to
-existance of two different pieces of code to handle fields.
-About the
+the existence of two different pieces of code to handle fields.
+About
-first part I already wrote, see description of `to-event-list`
+the first part I already wrote, see the description of `to-event-list`
 generic.
 Reading part is handled by `parse-xml-response` in
 [file-api][file-api].
 The idea of this function is to return parsed
 data in such a way that I can use it later to create instances of
 `<post-file>` of `<post>`.
-Potentially non latin fields are handled by
+Potentially non-latin fields are handled by
-`b64getf` function that works almost like `getf` however if received
+`b64getf` function that works almost like `getf` however, if received
 value is a list with car equal to `:base64` it takes cdr and decodes
 it.